BelTol3011/Bpp-Tokenizer/Tokenformat.rst

 -----
  Out
 -----
 Out comes a list of objects.
-These object control the translator at the end.
+These objects control the translator at the end.
 The main job of the Tokenizer is it, to simplify the code:

 .. admonition:: For example